arunkmarcse/monkofitcps/README.md

 # monkofitcps
-Project done for the Hackathon event for the team "Monk of ITCPS"
+Project for the Hackathon event for the team "Monk of ITCPS"